OpenArabicPE/journal_lughat-al-arab/README.md

 It appeared that the page breaks from *al-maktaba al-shamela* correspond to the printed copy.
 We have therefore added the relevant mark-up for page beginnings (`<pb ed="print" n="123"/>`) and an `<facsimile>` element containing links to the digital facsimiles at [*arshīf al-majallāt*](http://archive.alsharekh.org/).
 The boilerplate view, therefore, displays both facsimiles and the digital text.
 We have added publication dates for the first three volumes based on the physical copies at the Orient-Institut Beirut's library.

 If you just want to browse the edition in a more human-readable view, start [here](https://openarabicpe.github.io/journal_lughat-al-arab/tei/oclc_472450345-i_1.TEIP5.xml).
 All bibliographic metadata is available as part of [OpenArabicPE's public Zotero group](https://www.zotero.org/groups/904125/openarabicpe/items/).

+Note that I focus on the first three volumes published before WWI.
+Publication dates for later volumes have not been corrected.
+Their bibliographic data will appear at faulty positions in the Zotero group if sorted by date.

 # mark-up of sections
 ## to do